 - 1. The question paper will have ten questions.
-Each question is set for 20 marks.
-Marks scored shall be proportionally reduced to 50 marks. - 2.
+Each question is set for 20 marks. - 2.
 There will be 2 questions from each module.
 Each of the two questions under a module (with a maximum of 3 sub-questions), should have a mix of topics under that module.